Sendvi41/inside/README.md

 > POST http://`host`:`port`/messages

-Getting a certain number of messages for a user
+Getting a certain number of last messages for a user

 Pattern of Item `amount`:  `history `number